Insolvency law of Switzerland: Settlement of private debt by agreement

 Debtors who are not subject to bankruptcy proceedings, such as private individuals, may petition the court for the settlement of private debt by agreement (Einvernehmliche private Schuldenbereinigung / règlement amiable des dettes).

 If the court approves the petition, it orders a moratorium on the enforcement of most debts, which may be prolonged to up until six months.
 The court also appoints an administrator, who is tasked to negotiate an out-of-court settlement with the creditors.
 If the negotiations fail or the moratorium expires, normal debt enforcement proceedings may resume.

+Abuses of the system

+In 2025, an investigation by the RTS uncovered a significant bankruptcy fraud scheme, where hundreds of entrepreneurs used 40 "strawmen" to accumulate fraudulent bankruptcies across about 700 companies.
+These strawmen, often retirees with nothing to lose, would take over struggling companies, move their headquarters to obscure debts, and then abandon them to bankruptcy, allowing the real owners to escape debts and continue operations under new companies.
+One such strawman accumulated 40 bankruptcies in eight years.
+The scheme particularly affected the construction industry and cost taxpayers millions through unpaid taxes, social security contributions, and COVID loans.